savya-patel/Adversary_DRONE/README.txt

 - Obstacle detection: SICK TiM561 2D LiDAR and ToF sensors
 - SLAM: Google Cartographer for real-time 2D mapping

+FOR A FRESH JETSON YOU WILL HAVE TO DOWNLOAD CUDA PACKAGES TO RUN YOLO ON GPU AND NOT CPU (LIKE PYTORCH, TORCH) YOU WILL NOT GET HIGH FPS ON CPU YOU NEED TO USE CUDA GPU

 ================================================================================
 FOLDER INVENTORY
 ================================================================================